 A smart transport app developed by Eastpoint has been named 'project of the year’ at the Intelligent Transport Systems (ITS) UK awards.

-The app is part of a wider research project called Glosa – Green Light Optimal Speed Advisory.
+The mobile application is part of a wider research project called Glosa (Green Light Optimal Speed Advisory), an innovate solution to help drivers manage their speed in busy commuter traffic.

 It was headed by West Midlands Combined Authority in collaboration with Transport for West Midlands, Birmingham City Council, Amey Consulting, IDT Ltd, SGTI and Eastpoint.
 We carried out the mobile development, producing a smartphone app that integrates with traffic light systems and helps drivers minimise red light stops, improving traffic flow and reducing emissions.